Rules and Regulations

-As a drinking water, wastewater, and stormwater service provider, Capital Region Water’s core purpose is to protect public health.
-In light of the current crisis facing families in Flint, Michigan, Capital Region Water wants you, our customers, to know about our lead prevention and monitoring program.
+As a drinking water, wastewater, and stormwater service provider, Capital Region Water’s core purpose is to protect public health and the environment.
+In light of the ongoing questions and concerns, Capital Region Water wants you, our customers, to know about our lead prevention and monitoring program.
 What were the most recent lead testing results?
 Following its… Read More »

 Look here to find answers to the most common billing questions.

 Utility Imposter Awareness

 Across Pennsylvania, thieves have gained access to residents’ homes by posing as utility workers.

 Once inside the home, the imposters typically divert the resident’s attention by sending him/her to another floor while they or an accomplice robs the home.
 Capital Region Water joined the Keystone Alliance to Stop Utility Imposters formed to educate consumers on how to protect themselves via a new public awareness campaign with print, broadcast and online media advertisements.

 Capital Region Water’s City Beautiful H2O is a community based campaign to improve the health of our local waterways and green the City of Harrisburg.
 What water issues are we facing?
 Harrisburg is served by a combined sewer system.
 During dry weather and moderate rain events these combined systems carry all of our wastewater and stormwater… Read More »

 In Harrisburg, like most communities, the homeowner is responsible for the water and sewer lines that run from their house to where they connect to the main.

 Homeowners must maintain and make repairs to these lines when there is an issue.